fjeller/fjeller.simplemapper/__documentation/_reference_api.md

 ### Unsupported Scenarios

-- ?
-Properties with different names (use `ExecuteAfterMapping`)
+- ❌ Properties with different names (use `ExecuteAfterMapping`)
-- ?
-Properties with incompatible types (use `ExecuteAfterMapping`)
+- ❌ Properties with incompatible types (use `ExecuteAfterMapping`)
-- ?
-Private or internal properties (unless using reflection flags)
+- ❌ Private or internal properties
-- ?
-Read-only properties (destination must be writable)
+- ❌ Read-only properties (destination must be writable)

 ---